yds12/tarsila/issues.md

 10. Sometimes when leaving the canvas, tool is not released and continue drawing
 11. Improve the visibility of the tool cursors (e.g. on black) [ENH]
 12. Data about tools is too spread around: Tool enum, data about icons, etc.
+13. Now that we changed event processing, it's not possible to have 2 events at the same time, that is making it impossible to scroll horizontally and vertically together [DONE]
+14. Change name to Tarsila or Portinari?
+[ENH]